-1. The type of vaccine (what you are being vaccinated for).
+- 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
+You can find out about your coverage of these vaccines by going to Chapter 4, Benefits chart (what is covered).

-- Some vaccines are considered medical benefits.
-You can find out about your coverage of these vaccines by going to Chapter 4, Medical Benefits Chart (what is covered and what you pay). - Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).

-2. Where you get the vaccine medication.
+- Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - 2.
+Where you get the vaccine medication.